aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Determine if the current user is logged in or not
 - Allow the user to register
 - Allow the user to sign in
-- Send the authorisation token with each request
+- Send the authorization token with each request
 - Allow the user to log off
 - Hide/show components based on the user's auth status